kchappelow/CIS229-Chapt17Project/readme.md

 1. Your program should prompt the user to enter an input file name and an output file name and should save the unencrypted version of the file to the output file.
 2. Use the encrypted.dat file as the encyrpted file.
+3. Use FileInputStream, BufferedInputStream, FileOutputStream, and BufferedOutputStream classes reading and writing each integer.

 ## Tasks
 * Code: Write a program to decrypt the file.